cgtinker/BlendArMocap/README.md

 When selected, drivers and constraints will be overwritten with default values.

 **Leg Transfer (Experimental)**<br>
-By default, only the upper body motion of the detection results are getting transferred.
+By default, only the upper body motion of the detection results are getting transferred.<br>
 _The feature is only visible, as long either 'Holistic' or 'Pose' is selected as detection type._

 **Start Transfer**<br>